×

 What residency documents or visas did I need if I will be in Glasgow for a while?

 "If you plan to stay in Glasgow for a while, you will need to apply for a visa.
 Depending on your nationality, you may need to apply for a Standard Visitor Visa, a Short-Term Study Visa, or a Tier 5 Youth Mobility Scheme Visa.
 You will also need to provide proof of identity, such as a valid passport, and proof of financial means, such as a bank statement.
-Additionally, you may need to provide proof of accommodation, such as a rental agreement," remarked one member in Glasgow.
+Additionally, you may need to provide proof of accommodation, such as a rental agreement," said one expat in Glasgow.

 Connect